 - Reveal issues that they don't bring up on their own

-- Acquire feedback that can help you be a better manager to your entire team
+- Gather feedback that can help you be a better manager to your entire team

 - Uncover their goals and dreams so you can put them on a path toward professional development